LeonisX/space-trader/README.md

 ### Translate

+* Rewrite CargoBuyStatement, CargoSellStatement.
+Can't translate to Russian
 * FormTests, FormAlertTests - refactor, translate
-* В течении 2 дня остановить эксперимент доктора...
 * Update english-russian.xls

 ## Feature requests

-* Remove Util class
 * Show in Cargo planet names (target)
-* Rewrite CargoBuyStatement, CargoSellStatement.
-Can't translate to Russian
 * On sell, plunder, jettison - show goods with bold
 * Sell - add goods to planet
-* Save last search phase in Find form
 * Buy/Sell equipment - CheckBox, which offers all equipment in debug/cheat modes

 ## Known bugs:

-* When finish game - see > 100% percents, but in HighScores all OK.
+* When sell one from 3 lasers - can't point to second
 * Many dialogs don't allow to close them from [x]
 * FormShipyard: Trying to set unknown background: color at 0x0: 0 0 0 0 (Color.BLACK)
 * FormJettison - incorrect flow when try to dump all - first message about littering, second must be: EncounterDumpAll, AlertsEncounterDumpAllMessage,